 Photo courtesy of Globalnews.ca

-The city of Montreal is currently in the process of conducting environmental assessments of 34 chronic basement flooding areas in various neighbourhoods throughout Montreal.
+The city of Toronto is currently in the process of conducting environmental assessments of 34 chronic basement flooding areas in various neighbourhoods throughout Toronto.
 The city’s Basement Flooding Protection Program is a multi-year program which aims to reduce the risk of future floods by improving the city’s sewer system and overland drainage routes.
 In addition to comprehensive studies of these target neighborhoods, planned enhancements include constructed infrastructure improvements on a priority basis.

 Photo courtesy of Napoleonheatingandcooling.com